shtaif/react-async-iterators/README.md

 If a any consumer hook/component from the library detects the presence of a current value (`.value.current`), it can render it immediately and skip the `isPending: true` [phase](#iteration-lifecycle-table-initial-phase), since this effectively signals there is no need to _wait_ for a first yield - the value is available already.

 This rule bridges the gap between async iterables which always yield asynchronously (as their yields are wrapped in promises) and React's component model in which render outputs should be strictly synchronous.
 Even if, for example, the first value for an async iterable is known in advance and is yielded as soon as possible - React could only grab the yielded value from it via an immediate subsequent run of the consumer hook/component (since the promise would always resolve _after_ the initial run).
-Such concern may be solved with async iterables that expose a current value.
+Such concern therefore may be solved with async iterables that expose a current value.

 For example, the stateful iterable created from the [`useAsyncIterState`]() hook (_see [Component state as an async iterable](#component-state-as-an-async-iterable)_) applies this convention by intention, acting like a "topic" with an always-available current value that's able to signal future changes, skipping pending phases so there is no need to set and handle any initial starting state.